1rick/birddive/input/pages/birdpress.md

 Currently there are a few theme options available that you can declare using the theme_stylesheet option in the CONFIG.json file.

-* KingfisherBlue.css (blue mene on white background)
+* KingfisherBlue.css (blue menu on white background)
 * RedCrane.css (red on white)
 * SnowyEgret.css (white on white)
 * TealDuck.css (green/yellow on black)